LUNCH & ABO MARKETPLACE

 Over the last year, 33 orchestras have been taking part in the Inclusive Recruitment in Orchestras programme.
 Following the ABO Conference in Leeds in 2023, Black Lives in Music, the Musicians’ Union and the ABO came together with the sector to co-design a 10-Point-Plan to support orchestras in best practice for Inclusive Recruitment of musicians.
 The programme launched in May 2024.
 How has it been?
 What have they learnt and where do we go from here?

-Roger Wilson, Director of Operations, Black Lives in Music will moderate the session, with Judith Webster, Chief Executive, Association of British Orchestras; Jo Laverty, National Organiser, Orchestras, Musicians’ Union; and representatives from participating orchestras.
+Roger Wilson, Director of Operations, Black Lives in Music, will moderate the session, with Judith Webster, Chief Executive, Association of British Orchestras; Jo Laverty, National Organiser, Orchestras, Musicians’ Union; Lynn Henderson, Horn Player; Flynn Le Brocq, Chief Executive, London Mozart Players; and David Rimbault, Violinist, Royal Liverpool Philharmonic Orchestra.

 BREAKOUT 2 Less Worry, More Music